pueblak/aspen-procs/README.md

 ## Features

 Basic syntax highlighting for built-in keywords, comments, strings, constants, synonyms, and labels.
 Please note that although the language allows for the use of unquoted strings, this extension does not support them.
-Therfore, for the sake of readability, it is recommended that all strings be enclosed in quotes.
+Therefore, for the sake of readability, it is recommended that all strings be enclosed in quotes.

 Supported Commands (KEY: `<id>` = required; `<<id>>` = optional):